osl-incubator/scicookie/src/scicookie/{{cookiecutter.project_slug}}/docs/contributing.md

 define the package structure, manage dependencies and convert our project into a distributable package.
 Also, setuptools automates tasks such as packaging and installation, saving time and effort for both our team and end-users.
+{%- elif cookiecutter.build_system == "pdm" -%}
+In addition, you should know that to build our package we use [PDM](https://pdm.fming.dev/), it's a build system for Python projects.
+It provides an efficient and fast way to manage project dependencies, as well as build and distribute code.
+It is fast to install, has built-in virtualenv, offers support for different package sources, and provides an easy way to distribute code.

 {%- endif %}